 Pot grow-ops: clues not to be overlooked

 The fact that a house has been used to grow pot is an unfavourable factor that must be disclosed when known.
-The real estate broker must recommend to the seller to indicate this in the Declarations by the Seller form and to add any helpful details.
+The real estate broker must recommend to the seller to indicate this in the Declarations by the seller of the immovable form and to add any helpful details.
 Failing this and in case of doubt, the broker must make sure that the parties to the transaction are informed from the beginning.
 He must also recommend to the buyer to have an inspection and further air and mould testing done.
 The immovable could have suffered damage, and as a result the creditor may withdraw his financing offer and insurance companies may want to limit or even refuse coverage.

 It is not always public knowledge that a house has been used to grow pot.
 In this case, what clues should a real estate broker look for in order to act with diligence and avoid inconvenience and major financial losses for his clients?
 There are two types of clues, i.e. those related to the immovable, which a visual inspection can reveal, and those related to aspects of the transaction itself.